codelion/LRMTokenEconomy/report/report.md

 # Do Open Weight Reasoning Models Think Less Efficiently?

-There has been remarkable advancement in Large Reasoning Models (LRMs) recently, resulting in both open weight and closed weight models.
-These models employ a novel paradigm known as test-time scaling, leveraging reinforcement learning to generate extended chains of thought (CoT) during reasoning tasks.
+Large Reasoning Models (LRMs) employ a novel paradigm known as test-time scaling, leveraging reinforcement learning to teach the models to generate extended chains of thought (CoT) during reasoning tasks.
 This enhances their problem-solving capabilities beyond what their base models could achieve independently.

 While cost and efficiency trade off curves  ("the pareto frontier") typically focus on model intelligence versus cost per million completion tokens, token efficiency — the number of tokens used for reasoning relative to the solution — is a critical factor that is recently receiving more attention.